 - Revisiting common archetypes and the overarching framework

 While we’re here, I’d like to give a shoutout to our good friends at Momentous and a special thanks to my friend Chris DiSanto who always makes sure our AoC army is taken care of at live events.
 If you’re looking for the highest quality supplements on the market, there’s only one company we trust- Momentous.
-Use code BRETT25 to get 25% off your first order!
+Use code BRETT15 to get 15% off!

 If you’re looking for more on the concept of Archetypes, you can check out the podcast reflection sheets (they accompany every episode) and our online course Bought In (the sequel to the book that started it all Conscious Coaching).